Justin900429/GC-Detection/docs/Detection.md

 End the detection and release the camera.

 ## Logic
-Below is a flow chat that shows the logic behind the class.
+Below is a flow chart that shows the logic behind the class.

 <img src="https://i.imgur.com/4JMuXG6.png" width=500/>

 ## Example